petrokvitka/amulet_anomaly_detection/README.md

 The next step is to start the python script for the training of the autoencoder model.
 There are several required parameters, which can be displayed with the following command:
 `python train_autoencoder.py --help`

-To start the training an audio file or a directory with audio files is required.
+To start the training, an audio file or a directory with audio files is required.
 Provide the path to it with the parameter `--input_file` or `input_dir` correspondingly.
 All other parameters are optional.

 The example output can be seen in the [new_test](./new_test) directory.

 To start the prediction of the bearing state, or in another words to detect anomalies in a sound file, the parameter `--predict_file` should be used to provide the path to the test audio file.
-If the anomaly detection takes place not right after the training, the path to a trained model, the corresponding scaler for data preprocessing and the anomaly limit should be provided as well using parameters `--trained_model`, `--scaler`, `--anomaly_limit`.
+If the anomaly detection takes place not right after the training, the path to a trained model, the corresponding scaler for data preprocessing and the anomaly threshold should be provided as well, using following parameters `--trained_model`, `--scaler`, `--anomaly_limit`.

-Another useful parameters that could be often used are the `--output_dir` to set the path for savind the output files, `--epochs` to specify the number of epochs for the training, `--silent` to not print the output to the terminal, but only to the log file.
+Another useful parameters, that could be often used, are the `--output_dir` to set the path for savind the output files, `--epochs` to specify the number of epochs for the training, `--silent` to not print the output to the terminal, but only to the log file.

 To learn more about the other parameters, use the command mentioned above and read the description about possible parameters and their defaults.